senyosimpson/blog/content/posts/rust-error-handling.md

 ### Panicking

-In Rust, irrecoverable errors are signaled using the `panic` construct.
+In Rust, irrecoverable errors are signaled using the `panic!` macro.
 When a panic is invoked, the developer is essentially saying, "program execution cannot continue any further after encountering this error".
-Panics are a terminal state; the program crashes as a result.
-They are meant to be infrequent, with standard error handling taking care of common cases.
+Panicking is a terminal state; the program crashes as a result.
+It is normally used when a bug is encountered.
+They are meant to be infrequent, with standard error handling taking care of most cases.
 We've already seen panic being used in Rust in the above example.

 ```Rust
 match file.write_all("Hi Ferris") {